Rishav273/MobileNetV2_Mask_Detection/README.md

 # Face Mask Detection using Trained Mobilenet V2.

+### Further plans:

+* Train the network on more data, train multiple networks.
-This is not a complete project. the plan is to create a frontend with the objective of extending it into a fully functional webapp that detects masks in real time.
+* Create a frontend with the objective of extending it into a fully functional webapp that detects masks in real time.